FAQs

 What does a typical day look like?

 We start our day with a Bible lesson and prayer followed by our core lessons.
-We have one short break and one lunch break.
+We have several short breaks and one lunch break.

 Who are the teachers?

 We have a certified teacher on our team.
-Other members of our team are homeschooling parents and dedicated members who have been trained to assist with the process.
+Other members of our team are homeschooling parents and dedicated members from the community who have been trained to assist with the process.

 Are parents required to be involved?

 Yes, parent involvement is heavily relied upon.
-Members are required to volunteer and assist completing lesson work with their child(ren).
+Members are encouraged to volunteer and assist in completing lesson work with their child(ren).
 Members will have a variety of ways to participate, including coordinating field trips, supervising during recess, planning events, and organizing children’s work, among other tasks.

 How successful are the children in this program?

-We have administered standardized testing at the end of each year and our student members score above state averages.
+We have administered standardized testing at the end of each year.
+The majority of the children score at or above national averages.
+Some score several grades above their grade level.

 Do you offer help for students who are behind or who struggle academically?